novuhq/novu/docs/docs/overview/quickstart/get-started-with-vanilla-js.md

 # Vanilla JS Quickstart

 Learn how to integrate Novu into your vanilla JS app on the fly.
-Send notifications across channels (SMS, Email, Chat, Push) with the help of a rich, customizable, real-time In-App notification center
+Send notifications across different channels (SMS, Email, Chat, Push) and enable real-time In-App notifications with the help of a rich and customizable Notification Center.

 ## Requirements